WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 * fully connected linear combinations
 * non-linearity (ReLu)
-* dropout (50%)
+* dropout

 As a rule of thumb, the hidden layer of a classifier should feature a number of nodes near the mean number of input and output nodes.
 In fact, this formula seems to somewhat match for the default LeNet setup: *(400 + 10) / 2 ~= 120 + 84* with the ratio between first and second hidden layer being 60% to 40%.
-So I adapted the number of nodes to the new input and output count: *(1763 + 43) / 2 ~= 542 + 361* hoping this is somehow near reasonable range.
+So I just adapted the number of nodes very roughly to the new input hoping this is somehow near reasonable range.

-In addition to prevent the strong overfitting caused by the increased parameter count, I furthermore added dropouts to all fully connected layers.
+In addition to prevent the overfitting caused by the increased parameter count, I furthermore added dropouts to all fully connected layers.

 #### 3. Describe how you trained your model

 For training I have used the AdamOptimizer, because it is the state of the art optimizer which combines the advantages of other optimizer like e.g. AdaGrad or RMSProp.
 For the parameters I have chosen the default ones, although there are documentation fragments which mention that this is not optimal.

-As loss function I have used the softmax cross entroy with logits.
+As loss function I have used the softmax cross entropy with logits.
 It is used to maximize the certainty of the networks resulting class probability.
 The advantage of the cross entropie is that it provides a big loss for probabilities which are way off and thus helps for faster converging of probabilities.

-I further added a L2 regularisation loss with a factor of 0.001 in order to fight extreme weights in the fully connected layers and avoid overfitting.
+I further added a L2 regularisation loss with different factors in order to fight extreme weights in the fully connected layers and avoid overfitting.

-As batch size I have chosen 391, because that nicely splits the training set into 89 batches without remainer.
-Since the entire data set of 34799 * 32 * 32 * 1 float would actually fit into my RAM, the batching would is not absultely necessary.
+As batch size I have chosen 430, because that nicely splits the training set into 201 batches without remainder.
+Since the entire data set of 86430 * 32 * 32 * 1 float would actually fit into my RAM, the batching would is not absolutely necessary.
 But as I have the same amount of each sample due to the augmentation, I supposed that the random selections of the batches is representative enough so I can use the batching as a way to improve the learning frequency.

-For the learning rate I started with a value 0.001 as in the LeNet implementation, but then rather quickly ended up having to adjust the rate down each time the validation set accuracy would begin drop due to diverging weight steps.
-I ended up using a successively smaller learning rate the later the epoch and ended up with learning rates of  0.0001.
+For the learning rate I started with a value 0.001 as in the LeNet implementation, and then ended up adjusting the rate down each time the validation set accuracy would begin drop due to diverging weight steps.
+I ended up using a successively smaller learning rate the later the epoch but never tried smaller values than 0.0001.

 As the number of epochs I used iterations of 10 before saving the trained weights.
-Each sucessive iteration of those 10 epochs allowed me to adjust the hyper parameters as needed.
+Each successive iteration of those 10 epochs allowed me to adjust the hyper parameters as needed.
 Here's a graph of the learning process with basic LeNet-5 on augmented and preprocessed data:

 ![Learning rates][image12]